 Demonstrations began in response to the death of George Floyd, a Black man, the day before, after an officer pinned down his neck with his knee for several minutes, ignoring Floyd's repeated exclamations that he could not breathe.
 A 17-year-old bystander caught this encounter on video and shared it on Facebook, sparking widespread outrage.

-Mannix, who had walked with the protestors to the precinct, told the Committee to Protect Journalists that he was leaning against a tree a block away from the precinct attempting to post a video to Twitter when he was hit.
+Mannix, who had walked with the protesters to the precinct, told the Committee to Protect Journalists he was leaning against a tree a block away from the precinct attempting to post a video to Twitter when he was hit.
 Mannix was wearing a press pass, but it was not visible under his raincoat.
 He said that the police seemed to be firing these projectiles "indiscriminately" and that he did not feel as if he was targeted.
 CPJ is a founding partner of the U.S. Press Freedom Tracker.

 The next day Mannix posted a photo to Twitter of an enormous, colorful bruise that had spread across the inner part of his upper left thigh.